 - Dentures are cleaned with a hard fiber accessory.

 Many people prefer to use modern electric brushes.
-Which model should be chosen for a particular patient is decided by the attending physician.
+The attending physician decides which model should be chosen for a particular patient.

 Cleaning of interdental spaces